YbFan115/Yibin/content/en/CV/_index.md

 	- Renmin University of China
 	- Awarded as top rank 10% academically excellent students

-- Fund of Student's Research Practice Program, 2020-2021
+- Fund for Student's Research Practice Program, 2020-2021
 	- Renmin University of China
 	- Awarded as the project leader